 Non-River Cleanup Areas

-Cleanup is substantially complete at 20 of the 20 contaminated areas outside the River.
-See link to a Figure showing the location of the areas and the current status (PDF) (1 pg, 1.1 MB, About PDF).
-The Unkamet Brook Area remediation was substantially completed in October 2016.
-A Final Completion Report is expected to be submitted in early 2018 for the Unkamet Brook Area.
-If acceptable, EPA will then issue a Certification of Completion for Unkamet Brook.
+Cleanup is substantially complete at all 20 contaminated areas outside the River.
+See link to a Figure showing the location of the areas and the current status (PDF) (1 pg, 1.2 MB, About PDF).

 Fifty acres of cleaned up property have been transferred to the Pittsfield Economic Development Authority (PEDA) for redevelopment.
 PEDA currently has two tenants; a two-acre solar array and a financial services company; and the Berkshire Innovation Center—a research and development facility for advanced manufacturing.
 There are development proposals in the works for two other PEDA parcels.

 Upper 2-Miles of river sediment and bank